ilhamgusti/ilhamgusti/README.md

 # Hi!
 I'm Ilham Gusti Wibowo 👋

 a Frontend Developer who experienced in ReactJS to building Website.
 I am very passionate and love my job.
 My main programming language is Javascript and PHP.
-My favorite framework are React for web development.
+My favorite Library are React for web development.
 I am very excited to learn something new.

 ### My Stats for the week: